nived-spacei/nived-spacei/README.md

-- 👋 Hi, I’m @nived-spacei
+- 👋 Hi, I’m Nived Raj.
 - 👀 I’m interested in developing IT solutions from Remote Sensing Data.
 - 🌱 I’m currently learning QGIS, fastapi and nbdev.
 - 💞️ I’m looking to collaborate on Github.
-- 📫 nived@space-intelligence.com
+- 📫 Send emails to me at nived@space-intelligence.com !!

 <!---
 nived-spacei/nived-spacei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.